nikhilkamineni/Sprint-Challenge--Theory-Algorithms/ANSWERS.md

       else try f = n - ( f/2 )
     Keep going until you find state change from broken to not broken and you can't halve the floors anymore
     ```

+### Excercise III

+* a: O(n^2).
+Quicksort performs worst when the array is already sorted and the first (or last if sorted descending) element is chosen as pivot.
+This is because one of the initial partitions is guaranteed to be the (array.length - 1), as will subsequent recursive calls on that partition.
+* b: O(n log n).
+This is because the median pivot will create two equal partitions and each recursive call will process a partion half the previous size.